cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 After that the login via raw ssh works for me reliably.
 I tried to find a solution via Google, but could not find one.
 If you happen to know how to fix this issue, please let me know.

-Another issue, either in connection with the vagrant boxes network or with the ansible script, that I don't know where it is coming from is the fact that I first have to perform a manual
-`apt-get update` before running the ansible playbooks.
-The ansible playbook is doing the exact same thing, but somehow it does not work:
+Another issue, where I currently can't tell where it is coming from is the fact that I first have to perform a manual `apt-get update` before running the ansible playbooks.
+The ansible playbook is doing the exact same thing at its very start, but somehow it does not work.
+The issue is either in connection with the vagrant boxes' network or with the ansible script.
+Again: if you happen to know how to fix this issue, please let me know.

     > vagrant ssh
     > sudo apt-get update